San Marino: Fiscal balance, percent of GDP

 Source International Monetary Fund (IMF)

 The latest value from 2018 is -1.56 percent, an increase from -3.38 percent in 2017.
 In comparison, the world average is -1.24 percent, based on data from 192 countries.
 Historically, the average for San Marino from 2004 to 2018 is -1.47 percent.
 The minimum value, -7.74 percent, was reached in 2013 while the maximum of 3.27 percent was recorded in 2005.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+See the global rankings or world map for that indicator or use the country comparator to compare trends over time.

 Select indicator